briancain/waypoint-tetris/README.md

 # Waypoint Tetris

-A static HTML and CSS website that can be deployed with Docker.
+A static HTML and CSS website that can be deployed with Docker or Kubernetes.

 Uses the `nginx` image configured to run on the default Waypoint port 3000.